Last Updated on March 6, 2026

 TDS deductions will appear in the Form 26AS of the deductee and can be set off against the total tax liability at the time of income tax return filing.
 If there are excess deductions, the taxpayer may get a refund.
 Thus, the system not only allows easier advance tax collections but also satisfies the requisite standards of transparency and accountability in financial transactions.

-Instead of spending lots of money on the collection of taxes, it should be undertaken at a source, that is, TDS, so as to ease compliance by taxpayers and make it cheaper.
-TDS is basically the prepayment of taxes that the recipient will be liable to pay and it is adjustable against the final tax liability when preparing a tax return.
+Instead of spending lots of money on the collection of taxes, it should be undertaken at the source, that is, TDS, so as to ease compliance by taxpayers and make it cheaper.
+TDS is basically the prepayment of taxes that the recipient will be liable to pay, and it is adjustable against the final tax liability when preparing a tax return.
 This again is more proof, of course, that TDS forms another avenue of revenue generation through visibility created in the intricacies of financial transactions.
 In fact, both the deductor and inferior are always made to comply with the legal rules that have been laid down.

 It thus strengthens the level of accountability in this process.
 A very holistic view towards TDS is therefore necessary for both the individual and the enterprise, as it holds great significance in the area of financial planning and subsequently tax compliance.